parrt/msds501/projects/images.md

 ## Expected results

-For your reference, here is the expected sequence of images and sections with all of the code cells hidden:
+For your reference, here is the expected sequence of images and sections with all of the code cells hidden (though the relative sizes of those images might be different in your output):

 <table border="0">
 <tr>